wazuh/wazuh-chef/cookbooks/README.md

 **Important note:** Gyoku will hash the defined attributes and the ```ossec.conf``` file will only contain the declared attributes, via default attributes or overridden ones.
 Any other information will be overwritten and deleted from the file.

-If you want to add new fields to customize your installation, you can declare it as a default attribute in it's respective .rb file in the attributes folder or add it manually to the role.
+If you want to add new fields to customize your installation, you can declare it as a default attribute in its respective .rb file in the attributes folder or add it manually to the role.

-For example: To enable cluster configuration, the following lane would be added to ```/cookbooks/wazuh_manager/attributes/cluster.rb``` .
+For example: To enable cluster configuration, the following lane would be added to ```/cookbooks/wazuh_manager/attributes/cluster.rb ```.

 `````` ruby
 default['ossec']['conf']['cluster']['disabled'] == false